hmunye/cryptopals/NOTES.md

 `KMAC` makes use of the cSHAKE `XOF`, unambiguously encoding the MAC key, input, and requested output space to be absorbed by cSHAKE.

+### GMAC

+MAC constructed from a keyed hash (`GHASH`).
+GHASH can be referred to as a __difference unpredictable function__ (`DUF`).
+This function need not be collision resistant, making it significantly faster than other hash functions.
+A digest is produced from processing input in 16-byte blocks in a process similar to CBC mode.
+It can only be used as a __one-time MAC__, but in combination with `AES-CTR` and a different key, can be used many times for producing authentication tags.

 ### SipHash

 `SipHash` is a MAC construction used primarily with __hash tables__.
 If a service